 An adult 55+ community is where at least 80% of the households must have one member who is 55 years old or older to be in residence.
 The 80% rule makes it possible for residents to be less than 55, but no one under 19 years of age may be a permanent resident.
 Because Rio and Tonto Verde are 55+ communities, the residents pay no city school taxes, just county taxes on their properties.

 Property taxes are based on valuations determined by the County assessor.
-The basis for the tax is one-tenth of one percent of the assessed value.
+The basis for the tax is approximately one percent of the assessed value.
 Rio Verde has no city taxes with the exception of the fire district tax payment.

-Both the water and sewer are provided by the Rio Verde Utilities on site in Rio Verde.
-The water is from deep wells on the ranch property, and the sewage treatment is also controlled by Rio Verde Utilities.
+Both the water and sewer are provided by Epcor on site in Rio Verde.
+The water is from deep wells on the ranch property, and the sewage treatment is also controlled by Epcor.
 Electricity is provided by Salt River Project.
 Natural gas is not available in the Verdes, and any gas appliances are fueled by propane.
-Rio Verde owners also have basic cable feed provided by Cox Communications paid for in their HOA dues.
+Rio Verde owners also have basic cable feed provided by Cox Communications paid for in their HOA dues

-Yes, both communities have Home Owners Associations.
+Yes, both Rio Verde, Tonto Verde and Trilogy have Home Owners Associations.
 All homes built must follow guidelines, and there are dues assessed bi-annually to pay for the community upkeep.

-Annual dues to the Rio Verde Association for 2018 are $3606, payable in advance in two payments on January first and July first.
+Annual dues to the Rio Verde Association in 2022 are $4599, payable in advance in two payments on January first and July first.
 This includes Community facilities such as the swimming pool, tennis courts, pickle ball courts, fitness center, library, card and art rooms, exercise classes, garbage and recycling pick- up, street maintenance, basic cable, common area maintenance and a social membership equivalent to Rio Verde Country Club.
 If you live in a townhouse you may have an additional fee for landscaping and exterior painting of your unit if your townhouse is in a townhouse HOA.
-These dues range from $1562-$2040 per year.
+These dues range from $1800-$2300 per year, dependent on your location and type of unit.

-Dues to the Tonto Verde Association are $4000 per year, and townhouse HOA fees range from an additional $1400-$1900 per year for their additional maintenance.
-The heated pool, fitness center, garbage and recycling pick-up, street and gate maintenance, common areas, social membership equivalent to Tonto Verde Country Club, and an 18 hole natural grass putting course are paid for out of the HOA fees.
+Dues to the Tonto Verde Association are $4600 per year, and townhouse HOA fees range from an additional $1870-$2100 per year for their additional maintenance.
+The heated pool, fitness center, garbage and recycling pick-up, street and gate maintenance, common areas, social membership equivalent to Tonto Verde Country Club, and an 18 hole natural grass putting course are paid for out of the HOA fees

 Both are debt-free, have strong reserves and are in compliance with reserves required by the state.